levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- length: The arity of the curried function.
+- `length`: The arity of the curried function.

-- fn: The function to curry.
+- `fn`: The function to curry.

 **Returns:** A curried version of the input function with the specified arity.